Pitrified/climbing-wire/README.md

 * consider the framerate when using DTW

 * as we can segment person/background, we could build the background by stitching it from frames where the person is not there, thus needing a single video

+* tune visibility threshold for landmarks, might need some outliers removal (we can leverage the visibility of the landmarks to remove outliers)
+* plot landmarks with different colors depending on visibility

 ## Package structure